 So here, we drove up on the mountain road for many kilometers to get to this height.
 The elevation has done amazing things for the middle ground.
 See how the mountains have a new perspecive and the river network become interesting because you can see how they merge and weave through the landscape.

-Should a high waterfall be shot from upon high?
+Should a high waterfall be photographed from the top or bottom?

-Why not! but I think I would rather get down there and explore… wouldn’t you?
+I think you should be looking up at a waterfall, don’t you?
+Also, if we are on the ground level there is much more to explore.
 There is a lovely hike through the valley or a rough footpath from the top Parking area.